1st deadlines for laid-off workers to get health insurance

 WASHINGTON (AP) — Many laid-off workers who lost health insurance in the coronavirus shutdown soon face the first deadlines to qualify for fallback coverage under the Affordable Care Act.

 Taxpayer-subsidized health insurance is available for a modest cost — sometimes even free — across the country, but industry officials and independent researchers say few people seem to know how to find it.
-For those who lost their health insurance as layoffs mounted at the end of March, a 60-day “special enrollment” period for individual coverage under the ACA closes next week in most states.
+For those who lost their health insurance as layoffs mounted in late March, a 60-day "special enrollment" period for individual coverage under the ACA closes at the end of May in most states.

 Altheia Franklin, who lives near Houston, lost her medical plan after being laid off from a job at an upscale retirement community, as a counselor to seniors making the move.
 Stay-at-home orders and higher virus risks for older people have put such life transitions on hold in the pandemic.